List of Earthdawn books

-A list of the English-language Earthdawn books with their SKU numbers.
+A list of the English-language Earthdawn books with their SKUs.
 Earthdawn has also had German, French, Japanese and Polish editions.

 The first edition of Earthdawn was created and published by FASA Corporation from 1993 to 1999.
 It was subsequently licensed to three companies, Living Room Games, who published the second edition from 2001 to 2006, and RedBrick, who published a revised first edition called Earthdawn Classic from 2005 to 2008 and a third edition from 2009 until 2012.
 FASA Games Inc., a wholly owned subsidiary of FASA Corporation, published a fourth edition through Kickstarter in 2013, that was released in 2014.
 The third company was Vagrant Workshop, who published the Age of Legend edition in 2016.